cardano-foundation/cardano-academy/glossary.md

 **Transaction output**: Outputs produced by transactions.
 They are consumed when they are spent by another transaction.
 Typically, some kind of evidence is required to be able to spend a UTXO, such as a signature from a public key, or (in the Extended UTXO Model) satisfying a script.

 The **Transmission Control Protocol (TCP)** is one of the main protocols of the Internet Protocol (IP) suite.
 Therefore, the entire suite is commonly referred to as TCP/IP.
 TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
 Major internet applications such as the World-Wide Web, email, and file transfer rely on TCP.

+#### Treasury
+The treasury is a protocol-level tax meant to create a self-sustaining ecosystem and to fund its development.
+The amount cut from the total rewards for the treasury is a fixed percentage.

 A system is said to be **Turing complete** if it can be used to simulate any Turing machine.
 This means that this system is able to recognize or decide other data-manipulation rule sets.
 Turing completeness is used as a way to express the power of such a data-manipulation rule set.
 Virtually all programming languages today are Turing complete.
 The concept is named after English mathematician and computer scientist Alan Turing.